XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-react/README.md

 ## What is React Cookie Kit

 The React Cookie Kit is special purpose build of the XcooBee Cookie Kit (XCK) Cookie Consent Management library for use in ReactJS environments.
+The React Cookie Kit is not just an information overlay.
+It is an active cookie and consent manager for your site.
+Most current cookie GDPR notices for websites are just that: Overlays that display information but do not actively manage cookie creation and life-cycles.
+You are still responsible for handling cookies and fingerprinting correctly.
+In contrast to this, the react cookie kit is a true cookie-consent and life-cycle manager.
+It will help you implement the premises of the GDPR and European e-directive correctly.

 ## The XcooBee Cookie Kit